-Those persons qualified by law as judicial police officers or police agents as per S. 78, 81 of the CPC, can carry out investigations on their own initiative or by instruction of the Legal Department.
+Those persons qualified by law as judicial police officers or police agents as per S.78, 81 of the CPC, can carry out investigations on their own initiative or by instruction of the Legal Department.
 S.116 (1)

 - A criminal complaint can also be lodged at the Legal Department or State Counsels' Chambers.
-S. 135 (1) (a) - Complaints are made either orally or in written form and without charge.
-S. 134 (4)(b). - A complaint can be made by a thirdparty on behalf of a victim.
-In such a case it is considered as information but treated in like manner as a complaint. \$135(4)(a).
+S.135 (1)(a) - Complaints are made either orally or in written form and without charge.
+S.134(4) (b).

-Judicial Police Officers are charged to investigate complaints received, collect evidence, identify offenders and accomplices and present them before the Legal Department.
-S 82.
+- A complaint can be made by a third-party on behalf of a victim.
+In such a case it is considered as information but treated in like manner as a complaint.
+S135 (4) (a). - Judicial Police Officers are charged to investigate complaints received, collect evidence, identify offenders and accomplices and present them before the Legal Department.
+S.82.

-A. Arrests, Searches, Custody during and Investigation at the Police or Gendarmerie: Upon the receipt of complaint against a suspect, a Judicial Police Officer (JPO) may question anyone whose statement may lead to discovery of the truth.
+A) Searches, Arrests and Custody during Investigation at the Police Unit or Gendarmerie:

+Upon the receipt of a complaint against a suspect, a Judicial Police Officer (JPO) may question anyone whose statement may lead to discovery of the truth.

-- A suspect may be summoned for investigation.
-If he fails to appear, JPO may upon a writ of capias issued by the State Counsel. arrest the suspect and first present him to the state council.
-S.92(1) - •He may be instructed by the State Counsel. to put him under investigation and take a statement from him.
-The suspect shoulde be either released immediately by the S.C. or detained in custody upon the instruction by the state council depending on the severity of the allegation.
+A suspect may be summoned for investigation.
+If he fails to appear, JPO may upon a writ of capias issued by the State Counsel. arrest the suspect and first present him to the state council.S.92(1) He may be instructed by the State Counsel to put him under investigation and make a statement from him.
+The suspect should be either released immediately by the S.C. or detained in custody upon the instruction by the state council depending on the severity of the allegation.

-- In the event an offense is committed flagrante delicto (misdemeanor felony), the GPO must immediately inform the state council.
-In this regard, the SC is competent to investigate unless he or she decides otherwise, S.111 - The SC identifies and interrogates suspects.
+In the event an offense is committed in flagrante delicto (misdemeanor or felony); the GPO must immediately inform the state council.
+In this regard, the SC is competent to investigate unless he or she decides otherwise.
+S.111 i) Searches professional organization shall also be present.
+Failure to comply with these provisions shall render the search null and void.S.106-107 ii) Arrests

+The SC identifies and interrogates suspects.
 He orders searches and seizures when necessary.
-Criminal proceedings may only be instituted after a preliminary inquiry has been conducted by Examining Magistrate.
-S.112-114 lf necessary, competent investigators shall conduct searches seizures in the offices of advocates and other persons bound by professional secrecy.
-But the person concerned and a representative of professional his organization shall also present.
-Failure be to comply with these provisions shall render the search null and void.
-S.106-107
+Criminal proceedings may only be instituted after a preliminary inquiry has been conducted by the Examining Magistrate.
+S.112-114

+If necessary, competent investigators shall conduct searches and seizures in the offices of advocates and other persons bound by professional secrecy.
+But the person concerned and a representative of his